Vroomfrondal/Runescape-bot/README.md

 **Installation**

 - Download and install [NodeJS](https://nodejs.org/en/download/)
-- in your console, "npm install robotjs" will install the robotsjs library node-modules
+- in your console, "npm install robotjs" will install the robotsjs library
 - Use a private server (unless you want rapidly banned on Runescape).
 I prefer [this one](https://ikov.io/)

 **References**